tomvoelker/BibSonomy/doc/README.txt

 Ask a senior developer for an account.

-Note: BibWiki.zexp contains the exported OLD wiki from Zope for archiving purposes.
+Note: BibWiki.* contains the exported OLD wiki from Zope for archiving purposes.